aws-samples/sample-oneCx/content/02-Module 1/Agentic Wireline Network Technical Support /Step4 - Run test cases/index.en.md

 ## You will test the agent in following three scenarios.
 Before running these test cases make sure you have completed all the previous steps successfully.

-###### Scenario1: Imagine you are a tier-1 broadband provider and you have deployed this agent to help your customers to troubleshoot network problems.One of your customers is experiencing slow upload and download speed.Let's use this agent to find out the root cause for this customer network slowness.
+###### Scenario 1: Imagine you are a tier-1 broadband provider and you have deployed this agent to help your customers to troubleshoot network problems.One of your customers is experiencing slow upload and download speed.Let's use this agent to find out the root cause for this customer network slowness.

 1. On the right side of the console, under **Test** click the drop down and select **networkfta: Version 1**.
 Now locate the chat window at the bottom.
 Type `hi` and press enter.
 Agent will respond with welcome message and ask to enter `customer ID and secret key` for authentication purpose (read the text in below picture).

 ![add kb](/static/module2images/t0.png)
 ![add kb](/static/module2images/nfta51.png)

-2. Paste following details in the chat **2000000006 357897** and hit enter.
+2. Paste following details in the chat :code[2000000006 357897]{showCopyAction=true} and hit enter.
 As you notice customer didn't provide the details like which of them is customer ID and secret key.
-It successfully authenticates the customer and then ask could you please tell me your network problem.Paste following query in chat window `why my network is slow today` and hit enter (read the text in below picture).
+It successfully authenticates the customer and then ask could you please tell me your network problem.
+Paste following query in chat window :code[why my network is slow today]{showCopyAction=true} and hit enter (read the text in below picture).

 ![add kb](/static/module2images/nfta54.png)

 3. The agent provides the explanation that the customer has not paid the last month bill and this is the reason why customer's network speed is throttled.
 Now agent is requesting the customer to pay the bill and offers to help with payment instructions.
-Type `yes`(read the text in below picture).
+Type :code[yes]{showCopyAction=true} (read the text in below picture).

 ![add kb](/static/module2images/nfta55.png)

 4. It asks which device you use like Windows, Mac or Android or similar.
-Enter `Samsung` in the chat and hit enter.
+Enter :code[Samsung]{showCopyAction=true} in the chat and hit enter.
 Then it asks the customer which Samsung device you use like smartphone, tablet or computer.
-Type `phone` and hit enter (read the text in below picture).
+Type :code[phone]{showCopyAction=true} and hit enter (read the text in below picture).

 ![add kb](/static/module2images/nfta56.png)

 5. Agent provides steps to pay the bill and educates the customer that it may take 1hour to get the speed restored(read the text in below picture).
-Type `okie` and hit enter.
-And then type `paid`(read the text in below pictures).
+Type :code[okie]{showCopyAction=true} and hit enter.
+And then type :code[paid]{showCopyAction=true} (read the text in below pictures).

 ![add kb](/static/module2images/nfta57.png)